Royal William Victualling Yard: The buildings

 Sixty years after the Yard was completed, the New Cooperage was built to house the coopers and others tradesmen displaced by the Naval Ordnance Board and its workshops.
 Here there was room for painters, wheelwrighters and a host of other skilled men needed to keep the Royal Navy in perfect trim.
 Its final use was a survival pack ration and equipment store.

+Today it houses offices, a restaurant and retail premises.